andrasf/image-sorter/README.md

 A simple gtk-ruby image sorter

-A small tool for sorting jpg/jpeg images to a maximum of 4 different folders at one.
+A small tool for sorting jpg/jpeg images to a maximum of 4 different folders at once.
 I made it to sort my Dropbox synced images.

 Requirements
 ------------